 We Compare the Best Gas Leaf Blowers to See Which Rise Above

-While cordless leaf blowers may get a lot of attention these days, professional landscapers still rely on gas around most of the country.
+While cordless leaf blowers may get a lot of attention these days, professional landscapers still rely on gas products across most of the country.
 That’s changing as battery technology improves and regulations change.
 However, it’s still worth knowing which models stand out from the rest in the gas sector.
+We’ve personally tested dozens of gas and battery leaf blowers and understand what sets each apart from its peers.

 Best Gas Leaf Blower – Our Top Picks